Germain Pilon

+He is, along with Jean Goujon, one of the most important sculptors of the French Renaissance.
+Best known as the creator of many of the tombs of the House of Valois.

 Biography

 He was born in Paris and trained with his father, Andre Pilon.
 Documents show that he and his father executed several religious statues and tomb effigies in collaboration.
 Since Connat & Colombier established that Germain was born c.
 1525 (rather than about ten years later, as previously believed), several early works have been reattributed to him, including the marble grouping Diana with a Stag (originally at the Château d'Anet, Eure-et-Loir; now at the Louvre).
 Later he worked with Pierre Bontemps.
 Pilon became expert with marble, bronze, wood and terra cotta.
 From about 1555 he was providing models for Parisian goldsmiths.
 He was also skilled at drawing.

 His works - with their realism and theatrical emotion - show the influence of the School of Fontainebleau, Michelangelo and Italian Mannerism.
 Germain at first had an Italian influence.
 Much of Pilon's work was on funerary monuments, especially the Valois Chapel at the Saint Denis Basilica designed by Francesco Primaticcio (never completed).
-He was the favorite sculptor of queen Catherine de' Medici.
+He was the favorite sculptor of Catherine de' Medici.

 He was the son of Andre Pilon and Jeanne Becque.
 He was married twice, to Germaine Durand and Madeleine Beaudoux.
 He had 11 children: Jean, Raphaël, Germain Junior, Gervais, Claude, Jeanne, Lucrece, Charlotte, Suzanne, Anthoine, and Philippe.